patrickbaber/toggl-php-api/README.md

 toggl-php-api
 =============

-A PHP wrapper for using the toggl time tracking API.
+A PHP wrapper for the toggl time tracking API using cURL.